andres-erbsen/dename-writeup/dename.md

 consensus-specific state.

-We sought to preserve the semantic separation between rounds in the implementation by making each round be managed by its own thread and control structures, but in order to simplify the crash recovery procedure, we added an explicit dependency between adjacent rounds.
+We sought to preserve the semantic separation between rounds in the implementation by making each round managed by its own thread and control structures, but in order to simplify the crash recovery procedure, we added an explicit dependency between adjacent rounds.
 If a server has not seen all other servers' signatures for the shared state